Djurrayun Murrinyina

 Djurrayun's moiety is Dhuwa.
 She is from the Djarrwark, Lulmarrangu clans and her homelands are Balma and Gangan.
 Djurrayun's maternal uncle in the great Gawirrin Gumana AO, one of Australia's most important artists and a significant Yolngu Elder.

-Her bark paintings and larrakitj memorial poles contain layers of natural pigment applied in a crosshatching technique known as 'rarrk'.
+Her bark paintings and larrakitj memorial poles contain layers of natural pigment applied in a crosshatching technique known as 'dhulang'.
 This, combined with her straight and parallel ribbons of clan designs, produces optical effects that transform the surface of the stringybark to the appearance of water that is effected by the Ancestral presence of the Djang'kawu Creators.

 She is the only member of the Djarrwark clan to paint the scared clan designs in at least fifteen years, making her an important voice in the Yolngu art scene and the art world.
+Her creations transcend mere aesthetic appeal, serving as conduits for cultural continuity and intergenerational dialogue.
+Through her artistry, Djurrayun channels the voices of her Ancestors, weaving a vibrant tapestry of identity, resilience, and spiritual legacy.

-Copyright Kate Owen Gallery, May 2022
+Copyright Kate Owen Gallery, October 2024